sudo-Satvik/sudo-Satvik/README.md

 ###

 <h3 align="left">My journey into the tech world started in 9th grade when I first discovered how software and games are created.
-That moment sparked a passion in me, and I knew I wanted to pursue this field and achieve something remarkable! 💻✨</h3>
+That moment sparked a passion in me, and I knew I wanted to pursue this field and achieve something remarkable!💻✨</h3>

 ###